330th Fighter-Interceptor Squadron

 The 330th Fighter-Interceptor Squadron is an inactive United States Air Force unit.
 Its last assignment was with the 329th Fighter Group at Stewart Air Force Base, New York, where it was inactivated on 1 July 1959.

+It was first active as the 330th Fighter Squadron during World War II, serving as an Operational Training Unit and later as a Replacement Training Unit until being disbanded in a general reorganization of Army Air Forces in the spring of 1944.
+It was reactivated in November 1942 as an air defense unit.

 History

 World War II

 Trained replacement pilots, September 1942 – March 1944; furnished cadres for fighter squadrons, January–December 1943.; served as part of air defense force for the west coast, 1943.

 Cold War air defense

 Air defense of the Northeastern United States, 1954–1967.